U.S. flag An official website of the United States government.

 A small lock or https:// means you’ve safely connected to a .gov website.
 Share sensitive information only on official, secure websites.

-• Real-time water level and meteorological observations along the coast
+• Real-time water level and meteorological observations

 • Summary of present conditions across the affected region

-In 2019, the Storm QuickLook was integrated into the Coastal Inundation Dashboard, delivered as a customized map-based web product.
-The Dashboard brings together key NOS products and data from over 200 long-term coastal water level stations into one web tool that can help coastal communities monitor and prepare for all types of coastal flooding, from high tide flooding to storm-driven flooding.
-The tool provides real-time water level information, 48-hour forecasts of water levels, and historic flooding information — all together in one place.
+The Coastal Inundation Dashboard is maintained by the NOS Center for Operational Oceanographic Products and Services (CO-OPS), NOAA’s tides and currents experts.
+The Dashboard brings together key NOS products and data from over 200 long-term water level stations into one free, online tool that can help coastal communities monitor and prepare for all types of coastal flooding, from high tide flooding to storm surge.
+The tool provides real-time water level information, 48-hour forecasts of water levels, and historic flooding information — all in one place.